-Make ferry reservations – www.cumberlandislandferry.com
+Make reservations for the ferry & your bike – www.cumberlandislandferry.com

 Make camping reservations – www.recreation.gov

 Pack the essentials – water bottle, food, bug spray, sun screen, trash bag, an extra

 layer of clothing, hand sanitizer and a face covering.

 Have a plan for what you would like to do and see – Watch the Southend Loop Route video